AxdeExpe/PiIoTCommandCenter/README.md

 # Raspberry Pi Communication Program

-This program allows multiple Raspberry Pis to communicate with each other.
+This program allows multiple Single-Board-Computer (raspberry pi preferred) to communicate with each other.

 The following functionalities are available:
 - Sending, writing, reading, and executing files.